 What are the costs of litigating a dog bite suit?

 Costs of litigation vary wildly in dog bite claims, but are typically much less expensive than Medical Malpractice, Nursing Home Abuse and Neglect, or other complex cases.
 Costs in dog bite claims usually range from $3,000.00 to over $10,000.00.
 This is because there is a great variety in the complexity of litigation.
-Our Personal Injury Lawyers will be able to explain the differences in types of litigation, and how it will affect your litigation costs.
+Our Personal Injury and Dog Bite Lawyers will be able to explain the differences in types of litigation, and how it will affect your litigation costs.

 For this reason, our attorneys litigate these cases on a “contingency fee” basis, whereby we are only paid if successful in obtaining a settlement or jury verdict.
 The costs of litigation are paid from the settlement or jury verdict funds, together with the legal fees.
-Our lawyers will provide you with a frank analysis of whether the costs of litigation are outweighed by years of litigation and potential loss at trial.
+Our bite injury lawyers will provide you with a frank analysis of whether the costs of litigation are outweighed by years of litigation and potential loss at trial.